IP Guidance

 Contributory Infringement

 In addition to literal infringement and doctrine of equivalents infringement, there is also contributory infringement.
 The act of helping patent infringement or providing essential components for patent infringement is considered to be a contributory infringement.
-Article 101 of the Patent Law specifies the requirements for contributory infringement.
+Article 101 of the Patent Act specifies the requirements for contributory infringement.

 Some products such as a pharmaceutical product require administrative approval, and without such approval, the product cannot be sold.
 Thus, Article 67(2) of the Patent Act provides an extension of term of patent rights up to a duration of 5 years for cases in which there was a period of time during which a patent invention directed to a specific field, including a pharmaceutical patent invention, could not be practiced for reasons of safety tests and public approval.